 Fighting a wrongful arrest claim on your own is nearly impossible.
 The legal system is complex, and the city’s lawyers are trained to defend the police.
 Hiring an experienced NYC false arrest lawyer ensures you have someone on your side who understands the system inside and out.

 A skilled attorney can investigate what really happened, gather video footage, find witnesses, and challenge false evidence.
-They’ll know how to file the proper claims and negotiate a fair settlement—or take your case to trial if necessary.
-With the right lawyer, you don’t have to feel powerless against an unfair system.
+They will know how to file the proper claims and negotiate a fair settlement or take your case to trial if necessary.
+With the right lawyer, you do not have to feel powerless against an unfair system.
+This is especially true when you learn how a defense lawyer protects you in serious criminal cases by spotting weaknesses in the prosecution’s story and presenting your truth clearly.

 How Long Do You Have to File a Claim?